Faculty & Staff

 Bryon Miller, PhD

-Instructor and Program Coordinator for the ABA Minor
+Assistant Professor of Instruction and Program Coordinator for the ABA Minor

 Bryon Miller is a California native having grown up in a small town between San Jose and Santa Cruz about 45 minutes south of San Francisco.
 He lived in the Bay Area until college where he attended a small liberal arts college in Stockton, the University of the Pacific, which is in the heart of the Central Valley about 45 minutes south of Sacramento.
 He originally sought a pre-med degree, but switched to psychology his sophomore year.
 As part of his pre-med curriculum, he was required to take a major course in psychology, which was his first exposure to B.F.
 Skinner, behaviorism, and applied behavior analysis.
 This course, Psychology of Learning, was an introductory course in operant and respondent conditioning, which piqued a curiosity that he was not getting from biology and organic chemistry.
 The notion that there could be a science of behavior that sits within the natural sciences and that behavior as natural phenomena could be predicted and controlled with such precision was eye opening to him and he has not looked back.